coin-or/GAMSlinks/README.md

 ## Testing

-The directory `test` contains scripts that test Cbc, Ipopt, Bonmin, Couenne, Osi, SoPlex, and SCIP on some models from the GAMS test and model libraries.
+The directory `test` contains scripts that test Cbc, Ipopt, Bonmin, Couenne, OsiXyz, SoPlex, and SCIP on some models from the GAMS test and model libraries.